LastPass Review: Quick Expert Summary

-However, it’s important to remember that you need to update this setting when traveling to another country, otherwise you won’t be able to access your vault when you’re abroad.
+It’s important to remember that you need to update country restriction settings when traveling to another country, otherwise you won’t be able to access your vault when you’re abroad.
 Also, if you often use a VPN, you should make sure that the countries with the server locations you connect to can access your vault.

 LastPass also offers credit monitoring for all US users.
-LastPass monitors your credit reports, notifying you of any changes that may indicate that your identity is compromised.
-Credit monitoring is a free feature, but you can also upgrade to the premium version of the service and get more comprehensive coverage (including help with resolving any issues with your credit score).
+It monitors your credit reports, notifying you of any changes that may indicate that your identity is compromised.
+Credit monitoring is available with all the paid plans, but you can also upgrade to the premium version of the service and get more comprehensive coverage (including help with resolving any issues with your credit score).

 LastPass Plans and Pricing

-LastPass offers 3 plans for personal use and 4 plans for business use.
-All of LastPass’s plans are billed annually — there’s no monthly plan, and there’s no money-back guarantee.
+LastPass offers 3 plans for personal use and 2 plans for business use.
+All of LastPass’s plans are billed annually — there’s no monthly plan, and unlike top competitors like Dashlane, LastPass doesn’t offer a money-back guarantee.

-However, LastPass offers a free version for individual users, and all of its paid plans include a free trial.
-LastPass’s plans for single users and families have a 30-day free trial, whereas all of LastPass’s business plans have a 14-day free trial.
+However, LastPass offers a free version for individual users, and all of its paid plans include a free trial (30 days for single users and families, 14 days for businesses).

 LastPass Free — Unlimited Password Storage & One-to-One Password Sharing